Performative Prediction with Bandit Feedback: Learning through Reparameterization: Preliminaries

-This proposition holds great significance for us, as it establishes a strong link between achieving sublinear regret and the convergence towards an optimal model.
+This proposition establishes a strong link between achieving sublinear regret and the convergence toward an optimal model.
 It implies that if our proposed algorithm attains a sublinear regret as defined in Equation \ref{eqn:regret-def}, this automatically suggests that we can obtain an almost optimal model, which is exceptionally close to the truly optimal model, denoted as $\theta_{\OPT}$.
 This closeness is achieved simply by averaging the models $\theta_1, \ldots, \theta_{\totaltime}$ throughout the deployment process.
-This helps us unify the goal of regret minimization and find the optimal model.
+This helps us unify the goal of regret minimization and finding the optimal model.

-\section{Optimizing $\PR$ via Reparameterization: An Overview of Our Solutions}
+\section{Optimizing $\PR$ via Reparameterization: An Overview of Our Solution}

 When $\PR(\theta)$ is not convex over the model parameter $\theta$, the zeroth-order convex optimization technique used in \Cref{sec: warmup} is not directly applicable.
 Instead, we leverage the structure of $\PR(\theta)$ and {\em reparameterize} it as a function of the \emph{induced} data distribution $\calD(\theta)$.
-In particular, we consider the setting where the data distribution $\calD(\theta)$ has a parametric continuously differentiable density $p(z; \varphi(\theta))$, and the functional form $p(z; \phi)$ is known to the learner but the the distribution parameter $\phi$ remains unknown.
-Under mild conditions, we show that the performative risk $\PR(\theta)$ can be expressed as a function of the \emph{induced} distribution distribution parameter $\phi \equiv \varphi(\theta)$, namely,
+In particular, we consider the setting where the data distribution $\calD(\theta)$ has a parametric continuously differentiable density $p(z; \varphi(\theta))$, and the functional form $p(z; \phi)$ is known to the learner but the distribution parameter $\phi$ remains unknown.
+Under mild conditions, we show that the performative risk $\PR(\theta)$ can be reformulated as a function of the \emph{induced} distribution distribution parameter $\phi \equiv \varphi(\theta)$, namely,

 and $\PRdagger(\phi)$ is convex over the distribution parameter $\phi$ (See more details in \Cref{sec:outer-algorithm}).